Eschatologue/CM_wiki/docs/class/paladin/glory.md

 ### Level 3: Peerless Athlete

-As a Bonus Action, you can expend one use of your Channel Divinity to augment your athleticism.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your Channel Divinity to augment your athleticism.
 For 1 hour, you have Advantage on Strength (Athletics) and Dexterity (Acrobatics) checks and the distance of your long and high jumps increases by 10 feet (this extra distance costs movement as normal).

 ### Level 7: Aura Of Alacrity

-Your **:rsc-spd: Speed**{ .rsc } increases by 10 feet.
+Your **:rsc-spd: Speed**{ .em } increases by 10 feet.
 In addition, whenever an ally enters your Aura of Protection for the first tome on a turn or starts their turn there, the ally's Speed increased by 10 feet until the end of their turn.

 ### Level 15: Glorious Defense

 You can turn defense into a sudden strike.
-When you or another creature you can see within 10 feet of you is hit by an attack roll, you can take a Reaction to grant a bonus to the target's AC against that attack, potentially causing it to miss.
+When you or another creature you can see within 10 feet of you is hit by an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to grant a bonus to the target's AC against that attack, potentially causing it to miss.
 The bonus equals your Charisma modifier (minimum of +1).
-If the attack misses, you can make one weapon attack against the attacker as part of this Reaction, provided the attacker is within your weapon's range.
+If the attack misses, you can make one weapon attack against the attacker as part of this **:rsc-r: Reaction**{ .rsc }, provided the attacker is within your weapon's range.

 You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 ### Level 20: Living Legend

 You can empower yourself with the legends— whether true or exaggerated—of your great deeds.
-As a Bonus Action, you gain the following benefits for 10 minutes.
+As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 10 minutes.
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Charismatic***.
 You are blessed with an otherworldly presence, gaining advantage on all Charisma checks.